 The Pigtronix Infinity 2 Looper comes with a respectable number of features for such a little pedal.
 We especially liked the simplicity and elegance of its design.

-The Infinity 2 Looper functions by automatically applying most triggered actions to your current loop.
+The Infinity 2 Looper functions by automatically applying the most-triggered actions to your current loop.
 In practical terms, we were able to create loops without having to play with spot-on timing.
 The Infinity 2 would grab whatever part we were trying to superimpose and make it fit on top of the previous part with the correct tempo.

 We were also impressed by how easy it was to use this looper.
-With just a Volume and a Decay knob, the interface was incredibly user friendly.
-With the Volume control, we would set the level for our loop, and then we’d use the Decay knob to have further control of our audio while overdubbing.
+With just a Volume and a Decay knob, the interface was incredibly user-friendly.
+With the Volume control, we would set the level for our loop, then we’d use the Decay knob to have further control of our audio while overdubbing.

 When we set the Decay knob all the way clockwise, this pedal functioned like a regular looper.
 We created layers recorded at max volume while creating stacks of ideas on a standard operation.